adzerk/apso/README.md

 The `CredentialStore` object serves as an endpoint for the retrieval of AWS credentials from available configurations.
 It extends the chain in the `DefaultAWSCredentialsProviderChain` (from AWS SDK for Java) with the retrieval of AWS credentials through the default typesafe configuration file (typically `application.conf`).

-### EC2

-The `EC2` class wraps an instance of `AmazonEC2` (from AWS SDK for Java), providing a higher level interface for querying the currently running instances.
-It provides methods to easily access an instance by its `id`, as well as listing all currently running instances.
-A method to easily terminate an instance given its `id` is also provided.
-The `EC2` object provides an implicit conversion of an `Instance` to a `RichEC2Instance`, that enables the usage of methods `id` (to return the id of an instance) and `tagValue(key)` (to return the value of a tag).

-### ElasticIP

-The `ElasticIP` class provides a representation of an AWS elastic IP address.
-It publishes the method `associateTo(instance)` to allow easier association to an EC2 instance.

-### InstanceMetadata

-The `InstanceMetadata` object provides utilities for obtaining metadata about the EC2 instance the current process is running on.
-The methods are not expected to work if the JVM is not running on an EC2 instance.

-### S3

-The `S3` class wraps an instance of `AmazonS3Client` (from AWS SDK for Java), providing a higher level interface for querying information about buckets and their objects.
-It publishes methods to easily list the buckets under the object's credentials, as well as list the objects in a bucket, filtered by an optional prefix.

 ### S3Bucket

 The `S3Bucket` class wraps an instance of `AmazonS3Client` (from AWS SDK for Java) and exposes a higher level interface for pushing and pulling files to and from a bucket.